Spotifyd/spotifyd/docs/src/advanced/hooks.md

 # User supplied Scripts

+If you want to create custom behaviour around `spotifyd`, one option is to look into the [D-Bus functionality](./dbus.md).
+But on headless systems or smaller projects, we also offer a hook API.
+On certain events, a hook can be executed with event details given as environment variables.

+To point `spotifyd` to such a script, use the `--onevent /path/to/script` cli arg / `on_song_change_hook = "/path/to/script"` configuration value.

+In order to learn about the available events and the available details, you can either create simple scripts which log the given environment variables or look at the output of `spotifyd`, which logs whenever the script is executed.

+The following scripts are intended to serve as inspiration for your own scripts.
+If you have written own scripts which you think might be useful to others, please create a PR adding them here!

 ## Dunst Notifications (Using Spotify API)

 This script will show a dunst notification when you play/change/stop Spotify (and when the music change).
 It is using spotify APIs to get music details.